 Which cars have it?

-There are quite a few cars already on the road that have regenerative braking.
+There are quite a few electric cars already on the road that have regenerative braking.
 Some of the more well know ones both old and new include:

 Different manufacturers implement regen in different ways.
 Some make it very strong, others make it weaker and some also allow you to vary it on the fly.
 This means that your experience with regenerative braking will vary across different car brands and even different models of the same car.